 Sketches, archival documentation and exquisite dresses tell the history of the House of Dior.
-You’re standing right where it all began, where Christian Dior’s creative ideas came to life.
+In this fashion museum in Paris, you’re standing right where it all began, where Christian Dior’s creative ideas came to life.
 His office and the models’ dressing room underline the authenticity of the space.

 La Galerie Dior creates an intimacy with Christian Dior’s efforts to capture the spirit of women and reveal “women’s secret aspirations.”

 Each room evokes a different feel – from the gardens, the little black dresses with a Paris backdrop, the videos of runway models, and the shimmering sound and light show.